 Fareham Live is an ambitious redevelopment project which will not only regenerate the civic quarter, but potentially kickstart wider investment into the town centre.

-Fareham Live is set to become a bustling hub of activity, daytime and evening, seven days a week, offering something for everyone.
+Fareham Live is now a bustling hub of activity, daytime and evening, seven days a week, offering something for everyone.
 This brings with it jobs for local people, opportunities for business and further investment in the area.

 If you would like to continue to receive regular information about Fareham Live, follow Fareham Borough Council's Facebook, Instagram and X feeds.